-Through the biography of Akshu Atri, a villager born and raised in Buxa Tiger Reserve, What's Left of the Jungle captures the core challenges and promise of wildlife conservation in India.
+Through the biography of Netra Sharma, a villager born and raised in Buxa Tiger Reserve, The Elephant Jungle: A story of conservation and coexistence captures the core challenges and promise of wildlife conservation in India.

 Praise for the book